navythenerd/opentree/README.md

 # OpenTree
-OpenTree is a easy to configure, deploy and self-hosted LinkTree alternative written in go.
+OpenTree is an easy to configure, deploy and self-hosted LinkTree alternative written in go.

 ## Configuration
 OpenTree uses an easy to compose JSON config file.
 Have a look at the provided `config.json`.